-In addition to classroom activities such as circle time, PHSE and RHSE lessons and members of staff being readily available for pupils; the learning support mentor at St Marys and Our lady of Grace provides support for the children on a 1:1 basis and in groups.
-The school also purchases support from MIND where children can benefit from 1:1 counselling sessions.
+In addition to classroom activities such as circle time, PHSE and RHSE lessons and members of staff being readily available for pupils; the safeguarding officer at St Marys and Our lady of Grace provides support for the children on a 1:1 basis and in small groups.
+The school also purchases support from MIND where children can benefit from 1:1 counselling sessions if needed.
 This includes help for children who may be experiencing a variety of difficulties.
-If a child requires medical support the school will contact the nurse services to ask for support to provide a care plan that will be completed alongside parents.
-Parents can also contact the nurse services to arrange this.
-If the child is in the nursery class their health visitor will need to be contacted for support.
-Where a child has a medical condition this will be entered onto their pupil passport.
+If a child requires medical support the school will contact the school nurse service to ask for support to provide a care plan that will be completed alongside parents.
+Parents can also contact the school nurse services to arrange this.
+If the child is in the nursery class, their health visitor will need to be contacted for support.
+Where a child has a medical condition and special educational need, this will be entered onto their pupil passport.
 The school has a pupil council where the views of children of the school can be expressed.